 Ultimately - it comes down to understanding where each individual leader is coming from, what's driving and motivating them, and empathising with them, and then having the skills to influence them to get onboard with your change so you can make the positive impact you want.
 After all - isn't that why you're leading change in the first place?

-Lata Hamilton is a Change Leadership expert and the creator of Leading Successful Change, a 6-week course that will grow your confidence to lead change end-to-end so you can have the influence and impact you want.
-Get her latest free video lesson on building stakeholder trust instantly here.
+I'm Lata Hamilton - a Change Leadership expert and the creator of Leading Successful Change, a 6-week course that will grow your confidence to lead change end-to-end so you can have the influence and impact you want.
+Get my latest free video lesson on building stakeholder trust instantly here.